jdwheaton/rnaseq_pipeline/README.md

 ```
 sbatch snakemake.sh
 ```

+> **NOTE:** If you are using SLURM, you **must** create the `logs/slurm/output` and `logs/slurm/error` directories prior to running snakemake, otherwise your jobs will instantly fail *with no error message*.
+This can be circumvented by installing a SLURM-specific snakemake [profile](https://github.com/Snakemake-Profiles/slurm) and adjusting the submit script accordingly.

 That's it!
 Snakemake will automagically perform QC, trimming, alignment, and read-counting steps for all of the FASTQ files provided in the `raw_data` folder.

 ## Workflow description